-- Experience and capability to manufacture composite co-bonded T stiffened panels with thermoset materials in autoclave according to the aeronautical standards. - Strong background in the modelling of composite structures. - Experience in developing damage and failure criteria aimed at supporting design and sizing of composite structures. - Experience in tyre impact damage on composite structures. - Skills and experience in design, sizing and certification of composite primary structures for aeronautics. - Experience in testing composite structures at the component level. - Availability of test equipment and infrastructure suitable to perform mechanical test of panel components.
+- Proven experience and capability to manufacture composite co-bonded T stiffened panels with thermoset materials in autoclave according to the aeronautical standards. - Strong background in the modelling of composite structures. - Proven experience in developing damage and failure criteria aimed at supporting design and sizing of composite structures. - Proven experience in tyre impact damage on composite structures. - Proven skills and experience in design, sizing and certification of composite primary structures for aeronautics. - Extended experience in testing composite structures at the component level. - Availability of test equipment and infrastructure suitable to perform mechanical test of panel components.

-- OEM Original Equipment Manufacturer - WP Work-Package
+OEM Original Equipment Manufacturer

+WP Work-Package